marko-knoebl/slides/src/sections/react-with-hooks/14-components-en.md

 examples:

-- Rating-component with clickable stars
+- Rating component with clickable stars
-- NumberInput-component that lets the user specify an integer with + and - buttons
+- NumberInput component that lets the user specify an integer with + and - buttons
-  - bonus: make the API compatible with that of ordinary input-Elements so input-Elements may be easily replaced by NumberInput-components
+  - bonus: make the API compatible with that of ordinary input elements so input elements may be easily replaced by NumberInput-components
   - bonus: add a min / max property that can be specified